ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ### Route Spoke and Transit to the firewall-router
 {: #vpc-transit-route-spoke-and-transit-to-firewall-router}
-Routing all cloud traffic originating at the spokes through the transit VPC firewall-router in the same zone is accomplished by these routing table routes in the spoke egress routing table:
+Routing all cloud traffic originating at the spokes through the transit VPC firewall-router in the same zone is accomplished by these routing table routes in the spoke egress routing table.

+Routes for the three zone configuration:

 zone|destination|next_hop
 --|--|--